hyperledger-solang/solang/README.md

 solang --target substrate flipper.sol
 ```

-Alternatively if you want to use the solang docker image, run:
+Alternatively if you want to use the solang container, run:

 ```
-docker run --rm -it -v $(pwd):/sources hyperledgerlabs/solang -v -o /sources --target substrate /sources/flipper.sol
+docker run --rm -it -v $(pwd):/sources ghcr.io/hyperledger-labs/solang -v -o /sources --target substrate /sources/flipper.sol
 ```
 You will have a file called flipper.contract.
 You can use this directly in
 the [Polkadot UI](https://substrate.dev/substrate-contracts-workshop/#/0/deploy-contract),